BetterThanTomorrow/calva/docs/readthedocs/source/debugger.md

 When execution is paused at a breakpoint, you can evaluate code in that context.
 This can be done in the editor or in the REPL window, as usual.
 In the REPL window, the prompt changes to `<<debug-mode>>=>` to show that evaluations will occur in the debug context.

+### Viewing Variable Values While Debugging

+While debugging, you can view the values of variables in VS Code's debugger side pane.
+You can also view values by hovering over the variables in the editor.
+Currently, values for collections and maps are shown as strings, but we plan to make them structured in the future.
+For now, if you want to see the value of a large structured variable, you can evaluate the variable, either from the editor or from the REPL window.

+### Navigation

+You can use VS Code's debugger UI to navigate while debugging.
+Currently only the continue functionality is implemented, but in the future step over, step into, and step out will be implemented as well.
+Clicking the step buttons currently does nothing.
+Also, clicking restart does nothing, since this functionality does not make sense for our debugger.

 ## Features

 ### Current